cuong48d/chat/README.md

 5. React to messages with emojis 🎉
 6. Preview image/PDF files 📁
 7. Comprehensive search 🔍 functionality for all your messages, files, channels and users
-8. Don't strain your eyes 👀 - Raven supports dark mode 🌙
+8. Don't strain your eyes 👀 - Chat supports dark mode 🌙

 <hr>

 ## Built with

-Raven is built using the [Frappe Framework](https://frappeframework.com) - an open-source full stack development framework.
+Chat is built using the [Frappe Framework](https://frappeframework.com) - an open-source full stack development framework.

 These are some of the tools it's built on:
 - [Python](https://www.python.org)